gurudeep88/meet-recording/README.md

 ## How to generate SARISKA_MEET_APP_API_KEY :

 To generate your own API key, visit [Sariska Dashboard](https://console.sariska.io) and sign up.
-Now, you can create a new project, which will create an API Key.
-You can use the generated API Key in your meet app to generate token.
+Create a new project, which will generate an API Key.
+You can use the the API Key in your meet app to generate token.

 ## Available Scripts